contagra/odoo-account-financial-reporting/mis_builder_cash_flow/README.rst

 To use this module, you need to:

 #.
-Go to Accounting > Reports > MIS Reporting > MIS Reports and choose "Cash Flow" report
+Go to Accounting > Reports > MIS Reports > MIS Reports and choose "Cash Flow" report
 #.
-You can add forecast lines on Accounting > Reports > MIS Reporting > Cash Flow Forecast Line
+You can add forecast lines on Accounting > Reports > MIS Reports > Cash Flow Forecast Line

 Known issues / Roadmap
 ======================